Osmotic power: Basics of salinity gradient power

 Salinity gradient power is a specific renewable energy alternative that creates renewable and sustainable power by using naturally occurring processes.
 This practice does not contaminate or release carbon dioxide (CO2) emissions (vapor pressure methods will release dissolved air containing CO2 at low pressures—these non-condensable gases can be re-dissolved of course, but with an energy penalty).
-Also as stated by Jones and Finley within their article “Recent Development in Salinity Gradient Power”, there is basically no fuel cost.
+Also as stated by Jones and Finley within their article "Recent Development in Salinity Gradient Power", there is basically no fuel cost.

-Salinity gradient energy is based on using the resources of “osmotic pressure difference between fresh water and sea water.”
-All energy that is proposed to use salinity gradient technology relies on the evaporation to separate water from salt.
+Salinity gradient energy is based on using the resources of "osmotic pressure difference between fresh water and sea water."
+All energy that is proposed to use salinity gradient technology relies on evaporation to separate water from salt.
 Osmotic pressure is the "chemical potential of concentrated and dilute solutions of salt".
 When looking at relations between high osmotic pressure and low, solutions with higher concentrations of salt have higher pressure.

-Differing salinity gradient power generations exist but one of the most commonly discussed is pressure-retarded osmosis (PRO).
+Various salinity gradient power generations exist; one of the most commonly discussed is pressure-retarded osmosis (PRO).
 Within PRO seawater is pumped into a pressure chamber where the pressure is lower than the difference between fresh and salt water pressure.
 Fresh water moves in a semipermeable membrane and increases its volume in the chamber.
 As the pressure in the chamber is compensated a turbine spins to generate electricity.
 In Braun's article he states that this process is easy to understand in a more broken down manner.
 Two solutions, A being salt water and B being fresh water are separated by a membrane.
 He states "only water molecules can pass the semipermeable membrane.
 As a result of the osmotic pressure difference between both solutions, the water from solution B thus will diffuse through the membrane in order to dilute solution A".
 The pressure drives the turbines and power the generator that produces the electrical energy.
 Osmosis might be used directly to "pump" fresh water out of The Netherlands into the sea.
 This is currently done using electric pumps.

 Efficiency

-A 2012 study on efficiency from Yale university concluded that the highest extractable work in constant-pressure PRO with a seawater draw solution and river water feed solution is 0.75 kWh/m3 while the free energy of mixing is 0.81 kWh/m3 — a thermodynamic extraction efficiency of 91.0%.
+A 2012 study on efficiency from Yale University concluded that the highest extractable work in constant-pressure PRO with a seawater draw solution and river water feed solution is 0.75 kWh/m3 while the free energy of mixing is 0.81 kWh/m3 — a thermodynamic extraction efficiency of 91.0%.